sotomaque/t3-admin/README.md

 ## Goals

-- Ability to do ANYTHING you want to do to effectively and efficiently test in lower environments (staging / local)
+- Ability to easily test complex scenarios with fresh users in lower env's
   - Anything you often find yourself doing on Postman / DB Queries that take more then 1 step, should be automated and accessible to all via a simple UI that wraps that logic
 - Become the 'home page for engineers' (alternatively the 'unbank for engineers')
   - Show relevant dashboards